UoB-COMSM0166/2025-group-28/README.md

 - +

 ### Requirements
 Our initial two game ideas were based on a tower defence game, or a 2D shooter game.
-For our 2D shooter game we took inspiration from [INSERT GAME INFO], and for our tower defence game, we took inspiration from [GAME INFO].
-For twists, we thought about inverting some of teh established rules of play - for example playable towers, recoil from weapons impacting position/health, and as a challenge for both genres, we were taken by the idea of allowing two players to play, either on the same computer or remotley.
+For our 2D shooter game we took inspiration from the Binding of Isaac [INSERT GAME INFO], and for our tower defence game, we took inspiration from [GAME INFO].
+For twists, we thought about inverting some of the established rules of play - for example playable towers, recoil from weapons impacting position/health, and as a challenge for both genres, the idea of allowing two players to play, either on the same computer or over the internet.

+We paper-prototyped our takes on the these two genres - both themed around a cat in space (the space environment allows us the most freedom in terms of fun new game mechanics/physics).
+Despite going in to the session with the tower-defence game most developed, the prototyping of our 2D shooter game flowed more readily  and also recieved the most positive feedback from our test users

 [what we did for reqs, pp etc.]